-Water moves through a soil in the spaces between the soil particles.
+WATER moves through a soil in the spaces between the soils particles.
 These are called the pores.
-In a soil with a high clay and/or silt content, the pore spaces are very small, and are usually much larger in a sand dominated soil.
-A well structured soil contains a system of inter-connected very large pores that enables efficient water movement.
+In a soil with a high clay and/or silt content the pore spaces are very small; the pore spaces are usually much larger in a sand dominated soil.
+A well structured soil contains a system of interconnected very large pores that enables efficient water movement.

 Downward water movement is faster in a soil where the pore spaces are large, hence sandy soils drain faster than clay/silt soils and well structured soils drain faster than poorly structured soils.
-Compaction reduces pore size and causes a deterioration in structure.
+Compaction reduces pore size and causes deterioration in structure.